Review of the HSBC Cash Rewards Mastercard® Credit Card

 So, the main difference is that you’ll be able to earn a bit more cash back with the Double Cash, compared to the HSBC card.

-You might be wondering what a travel card is doing on this list of alternative cards.
-But the Discover it Miles (Review) is a surprisingly good card offer that isn’t limited to travelers and travel expenses.
+You might be wondering what a travel card is doing on this list of alternatives.
+But the Discover it® Miles (Review) is a surprisingly good card offer that isn’t limited to travelers and travel expenses.

-- Mile for Mile Match: doubles the total amount of miles earned in your first year
+- Discover Match: doubles the total amount of miles earned in your first year

 Your miles will be worth 1 cent each with this card, so you’ll be earning the equivalent of 1.5% cash back with this card.
-And the Mile for Mile Match will double that to 3 miles in the first year, or 3% back.
+And Discover Match will double that to 3 miles in the first year, or 3% back.

 Unlike most travel credit cards, this card will provide the same value for your miles no matter how you redeem them.
 Most travel cards make you redeem for travel expenses if you want to get the best value.
 That means you have to have some travel-related spending.